MansiBhati/blog/_posts/2020-06-12-Hartree-Fock-SCF.md

 1. Use the symmetry of the molecules to avoid duplicate calculations.

-1. Testing two-electron integrals, if they are too small to neglect ( in case for the functions with far separated nuclei, this decreases the calculation time from n<sup>4</sup> to about n<sup>2.3</sup> dependence)
+1. Extremely small two-electron integrals can be neglected, this happens in case for the functions with far separated nuclei, this decreases the calculation time from n<sup>4</sup> to about n<sup>2.3</sup> dependence.

-1. Pseudo-spectral method-Representing the molecular orbitals as a set of grid points, in addition to a basis set expansion, this surpasses the need to explicitly calculate the two-electron integrals, which increases the speed by a factor of three-four.
+1. Use of pseudo-spectral method which represents the molecular orbitals as a set of grid points, in addition to a basis set expansion is done.
+This surpasses the need to explicitly calculate the two-electron integrals, which increases the computational speed by a factor of three-four.

-1. Fast-multipole method- For very large systems, the Coulomb repulsion for distant regions is between points at the center of the regions.
+1. Use of Fast-multipole method is employed, which considers the Coulomb repulsion for distant regions in very large systems as the center of the regions.